Chain (advertisement): Background

-In the 1980s, Ogilvy & Mather were hired to takeover the British Guinness marketing account from J Walter Thompson, introducing the slogan "Pure Genius" for the drink in August 1985.
+In the 1980s, Ogilvy & Mather were hired to take over the British Guinness marketing account from J Walter Thompson, introducing the slogan "Pure Genius" for the drink in August 1985.
 Continuing to use the slogan, Ogilvy launched "The Man with the Guinness" campaign in May 1987, which was centred around a series of surreal television advertisements starring Blade Runner star Rutger Hauer, who would deliver similarly surreal monologues.
 Between 1987 and 1991, the campaign had helped draught Guinness steadily increase in sales, and revitalised the beer's sales overall.
 As the campaign continued, major directors such as Hugh Hudson, Ridley Scott and Paul Weiland were hired as the advertisements became increasingly more obscure, moving away from the "talking head" format to what journalist Jim Davies describes as "a more ambitious journey into the mysterious of Guinness with the Hauer character as an interpreter."

 Davies opines that, as the later commercials became more extravagant, including Retreat (1993), the campaign "finally ran out of steam", while Ogily & Mather deputy Chairman Tom Bury noted that: "The campaign had reached a plateau.
 Some [adverts] did better than others, but the overall feeling was that it was getting a bit old and tired."
 Additionally, by the early 1990s, the format of using an eccentric spokesperson had been adopted for rival beer brand for their own advertising, including Holsten Pils.
 1994's Chain was conceived as the final advertisement in "The Man with the Guinness" campaign, and consequently the final of more than 20 Guinness commercials to star Hauer.
 Contextualising Chain and other later adverts in "The Man with the Guinness" campaign, Davies said: "Special effects and dazzling sets were increasingly employed to cover up the cracks that were beginning to appear in the underlying idea."

 Created for Guinness by the London-based Ogilvy UK, Chain was directed by Doug Foster and produced by Michelle Jaffe.
 Blink were hired as the production company, while art director Brian Fraser and copywriter Simon Learman both also acted as creative directors, while Tim Burke was hired as editor.
 Before joining Ogilvy & Mather, Fraser and Learman were classmates at the St Martin's School of Art; their work on Chain is considered to be among their most notable work for Ogilvy, before their move to Boase Massimi Pollitt.
 Previously a special effects expert, Foster was the first director signed to Blink following their reinvention from a small animations shop to a studio for live-action advertisements.
 Chain was created within a year of his appointment.